-To get rid of mold, think like a fungus and search out these six moist places where mold likes to grow.
+To get rid of mold, search out these six moist places where mold likes to grow.

 Why mold grows there: Brick crevices collect water, dirt, and other organic debris.
 Rusted chimney caps and faulty flashing lets in rain and snow, encouraging mold to grow.

 How to wipe it out: First, replace rusted caps and fix flashing.
 Then, call a chimney sweep to give your chimney a thorough cleaning.
 A $149–$250 annual visit from a chimney sweep not only removes mold, but also keeps your chimney free of dangerous creosote and helps it operate at peak efficiency.